Prerequisites

 What is DMARC?

-1. Add Flexible DMARC Record
+1. Add a TXT _dmarc Record

 To start, add a flexible DMARC record to your domain.